rancilhac/Genome-Wide-Phylogenies.github.io/Sliding-windows.md

 topo.windows.sites(vcf = "BWW_chr20.recode.vcf.gz", size = 500, incr = 0, phased = T, prefix = "TW_tutorial",
                    write.seq = T, tree = "NJ", dna.model = "JC", missing.thresh=0.7, force=F)
 ```
-With the exemple vcf, it takes a couple of minutes.
+With the exemple vcf (1.4 Million SNPs), it takes ~11 minutes on my laptop.
 Here are what the options do: \
 `vcf`: name of the vcf file (or full path if it is not in the working directory), can be gziped \
 `size`: size of the window (number of sites).
 Note that invariant sites and indels are removed when the vcf is read in (see the documentation of vcfR for more details) \
 `incr`: an increment defining overlap across windows (number of sites).
 0 means no overlap \